Umar Farouk Abdulmutallab: Contact with Islamists

-The New York Times reported that "officials said the suspect told them he had obtained plastic explosives that were sewn into his underwear and a syringe from a bomb expert in Yemen associated with al Qaeda."
+The New York Times reported in December 2009 that "officials said the suspect told them he had obtained plastic explosives that were sewn into his underwear and a syringe from a bomb expert in Yemen associated with al Qaeda."

 In April 2009, Abdulmutallab had applied to attend an Islamic seminar in Houston, Texas.
 He obtained a multiple-entry visa in the U.S. Consulate in June 2008 that would be valid until June 2010.
-He attended the Islamic seminar from August 1–17 at AlMaghrib Institute.
+He attended the Islamic seminar from 1–17 August at AlMaghrib Institute.
 When Abdulmutallab returned to Yemen later in 2009, purportedly to study Arabic again, he appeared to have undergone a personality change: he was more religious and "a loner", and wore traditional Islamic clothing.
 He rarely attended class, and sometimes he left class midway to go pray at a mosque.

 Ties to Anwar al-Awlaki

 A number of sources reported contacts between Abdulmutallab and Anwar al-Awlaki, an American Yemeni Muslim lecturer and spiritual leader who had been accused of being a senior al-Qaeda talent recruiter and motivator.
 Al-Awlaki, who was killed by an unmanned United States drone in Yemen in September 2011, was previously an imam in the U.S. He was associated with three of the 9/11 hijackers, who prayed at his mosque; the 2005 London Bombings; a 2006 Toronto terror cell; a 2007 Fort Dix attack plot; and the 2009 Fort Hood shooter.

 With a blog and a Facebook page, al-Awlaki had been described as the "bin Laden of the internet."
 As a fluent English speaker, he had used contemporary technology to communicate with a wide circle of people in the West.

 Despite being banned from entering the UK in 2006, al-Awlaki spoke via video-link in 2007–09 on at least seven occasions at five different venues in Britain.
-He gave a number of video-link lectures at the East London Mosque during this period.
+During this period he gave a number of video-link lectures at the East London Mosque before being banned by the mosque in 2009.

 Pete Hoekstra, the senior Republican on the House Intelligence Committee, said on the day of the attack that Obama administration officials and officials with access to law enforcement information told him "there are reports [the suspect] had contact [with al-Awlaki]....
-The question we'll have to raise is was this imam in Yemen influential enough to get some people to attack the U.S. again."
+The question we'll have to raise is, was this imam in Yemen influential enough to get some people to attack the U.S. again."
 He added: "The suspicion is ... that [the suspect] had contact with al-Awlaki.
 The belief is this is a stronger connection with al-Awlaki" than Hasan had.
 Hoekstra later said credible sources told him Abdulmutallab "most likely" has ties with al-Awlaki.